AndreaScarselli/AOSV-Project/README.md

 # AOSV-Project
-White this code I created a linux driver for a multimode (stream/packet) device file, using linux modules.
+Whit this code I have created a linux driver for a multimode (stream/packet) device file, using linux modules.
-This work was done as project of the exam Advanced Operating System and Virtualization, taken in the 2016 at University La Sapienza.
+This work has been done as project for the exam "Advanced Operating System and Virtualization", taken in the 2016 at University La Sapienza.